Audio Visual Media Production with Events Livestreaming HND

 Placement information

-- This course is perfect for aspiring live event producers, audio-visual technicians, content creators, and media professionals.
+- This course is perfect for aspiring live event producers, audio-visual technicians, content creators, and media professionals looking to work in event livestreaming or television.

 - The course is built for hands-on learners who want to "learn by doing" and gain practical experience in real-world live events.